marialyk77/Maven-_Rail_Challenge/README.md

 The dataset covers the period between December 8, 2023, and April 30, 2024, and includes information on ticket sales, revenue, on-time performance, and more.

-Goals
+Goals:

      The main objectives for this project were to:

      Identify popular routes and peak travel times.

      Analyze revenue trends and performance by ticket types and classes.

      Diagnose factors contributing to on-time performance.

      Provide actionable insights to optimize service efficiency and enhance customer experience.